msys2/msys2.github.io/web/dev/mirrors.md

 lastupdate_url='https://repo.msys2.org/lastupdate'
 ```

-Since our server has TLS/SSL support, you can replace the `rsync` command in the
+Our rsync server has TLS/SSL support, so keep `tls=1` as is.
-script with `rsync-ssl`.

 To register your mirror please open an issue here:
 https://github.com/msys2/msys2.github.io/issues